nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file Expected: Shows the GUI with a set of sample residents.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. _{ more test cases …​ }_

+### Adding a resident

+1. Adding a resident and their information into the app

+   1. Test case: `add n/Tommy r/A123 p/87654321 e/tom@gmail.com v/t f/SOC fd/10-10-2020 cd/20-10-2020`
+   Expected: A resident named `Tom` with the relevant information is added into the app, shown in the GUI.
+    Success message is shown.

+2. Adding a duplicate resident with the same name or same room

+   1. Prerequisites: A resident with the same name `Tommy` or room `A123` is already in the app.

+   2. Test case: `add n/Tommy r/A101 p/87654321 e/bern@gmail.com v/t f/SOC fd/10-10-2020 cd/20-10-2020`
+   Expected: Error message shown, `This resident or room already exists in the address book`

+   3. Test case: `add n/Tom r/A123 p/87654321 e/tom@gmail.com v/t f/SOC fd/10-10-2020 cd/20-10-2020`
+   Expected: Error message shown, `This resident or room already exists in the address book`

+3. Adding a resident with invalid parameters

+   1. Test case: `add n/Tom! r/A201 p/87654321 e/tom@gmail.com v/t f/SOC fd/10-10-2020 cd/20-10-2020`
+   Expected: Error message shown, `Names should only contain alphabetic characters and spaces, and it should not be blank`

+   2. Test case: `add n/Tom r/A201 p/87654321 e/tom@gmail.com v/true f/SOC fd/10-10-2020 cd/20-10-2020`
+   Expected: Error message shown, `Vaccination status can be T or F (case insensitive).`

 ### Viewing a resident